 The VA benefits system can be challenging to navigate, particularly for veterans who are dealing with a service-connected disability that makes it hard for them to maintain a job that pays above the poverty level.
 In this situation, you may qualify for total disability benefits even if your disability rating falls below 100%.
 An experienced attorney can help you with your claim for TDIU.

 Based in Cherry Hill, NJ, Bross & Frankel represents disabled veterans throughout New Jersey and Pennsylvania with their Department of Veterans Affairs disability claims.
 While we cannot represent veterans until an initial disability determination has been made, we are happy to help veterans understand their legal rights and options.
 If you decide to appeal your disability determination or to file for TDIU benefits, we are here to help.
-To learn more or to schedule a free claim review with a New Jersey veterans disability lawyer, call us today at 856-795-8880 or fill out our online contact form.

 Rich Frankel is the managing partner of Bross & Frankel.
 He is a member of the New Jersey and Pennsylvania bars.
 He has focused exclusively on disability and social security benefits since 2005.